 - 1 clove garlic minced

-- 1 tsp chicken or vegetable base preferably msg free
+- 1 teaspoon chicken or vegetable base preferably msg free

 - While the broccoli is steaming, melt the remaining butter in saucepan over med-high heat.
-Once melted add garlic & stir.
+Once melted add garlic and stir.

 - After the garlic is cooked through and soft (only takes about a minute), add milk, flour and base.
 Whisk well, and continue to whisk frequently.
 Cooking until the sauce readily coats the back of a spoon (see image).

-- Remove the sauce from burner, then add 1/2 the cheese.
-Stir until cheese is melted, then pour over the broccoli evenly.
+- Remove the sauce from burner, then add ½ the cheese.
+Stir until cheese is melted, add salt and pepper to taste.
+Then pour the cheese mixture over the broccoli evenly.

 - Sprinkle the remaining cheese over the casserole, then evenly cover with topping.

-- Bake for 20-24 minutes, until crumbs are golden brown.
+- Bake for 20-24 minutes, until the panko crumbs are golden brown.